-Charleston Students who entered the program Spring 2020, Fall 2020, and Spring 2021.
+Charleston Students who entered the program Spring 2020 to current:

 Effective Fall 2020 - students enrolled in Lakeview Nursing program for the first time in Spring 2020 and beyond have the option to take advantage of EIU Student Services and must sign-up for the services by the 5th day of the semester.
 Please complete the form and return as designated.